 Keys performs unreservedly on casual soul effort ‘More Than We Know.'
 The track’s supportive lyrics see Keys’ trying to embolden a lover to believe in themselves and aim higher in life.
 Judging by the interlude ‘You Glow’ which precedes it, it's likely the tune’s hopeful lyrics were written with America’s minority communities in mind.

-Keys Calls for World Peace on "Holy War"
+Keys Calls for World Peace on 'Holy War'

 Keys asks people to care about each other a little more on ‘Holy War’, the ballad plays out like a protest song against intolerance.
-It’s soaring hook is crowned by unique beats and heartfelt singing from Keys.
-Infused with a satisfying, memorable afrobeat flavour, the previously-released single ‘In Common’ is for some reason only included on select international and deluxe versions of ‘HERE’—which is a real shame.
+Its soaring hook is crowned by unique beats and heartfelt singing from Keys.
+Infused with a satisfying, memorable afrobeat flavour, the previously-released single ‘In Common’ is for some reason only included on select international and deluxe versions of this album—which is a real shame.
 The song’s smooth, light aura and sleek production appealingly pads out Keys’ gentle, breathy vocal performance.